RulesCommittee/BylawsRepository/README.md

     - (h) The Committee shall work to develop new services to address student needs.

-    - (i) Maintain Union outreach tools, such as social media accounts and Union Government publications.
+    - (i) The Committee Chair, or a designee, shall maintain and update Union outreach tools, such as social media platforms, weekly emails and Union Government publications.

-    - (j) Coordinate other events and programs to foster the committee's goals.
+    - (j) The Committee Chair, or a designee, shall coordinate other events and programs to foster the committee's goals.

   - **SECTION 3.** The rules and procedures of Senate Committees are as follows: